Monday, December 23, 2024

 As I explained in this post, the primary trend shifted to bullish on 6/4/24.

-1) A primary bear market would be signaled if TLT and IEF jointly break below their 7/1/24 closing lows.
+1. A primary bear market will be signaled if TLT and IEF jointly pierce their 11/13/24 (TLT, at 89.8) and 11/6/24 (IEF, at 93.25) closing lows.

 B) Market situation if one sticks to the traditional interpretation demanding more than three weeks and 1/3 confirmed retracement to declare a secondary reaction.